duallsistemas/firebird-docker/README.md

 # Description

-Official image to use Firebird from containers.
+Official image to use Duall and Firebird from containers.

 This repository is used by Duall ERP.